TheKeyblader/TheKeyblader/articles/Stride Editor.md

 ### Extension

-I love this part, I passed a lot of time to think how to make the best extension and I think I arrive at something very promising.
+I love this part, I passed a lot of time to think how to make the best extension system and I think I arrive at something very promising.

 First what core of our editor?
 To answer this question we take Visual Studio.
 What we have when we install visual studio with no workload.